divertimentos/course-elixir-freecodecamp/README.md

 ## Maps

-To create a map, use curly bracked preceeded by a percent symbol: `%{}`.
+To create a map, use curly bracket preceeded by a percent symbol: `%{}`.
 They are similar do Python's dictionaries (or JavaScript objects).
 They offer more features than Keyword Lists and Tuples.

 - Example of map: `my_map = %{a: 1, b: 2, c: 3}`
 - Example of a map which keys are strings: `my_map2 = %{"a" => 1, "b" => 2, "c" => 3}`